CSEN-SCU/csen-174-f24-project-feastfinder/README.md

 The preferences ideally would be in a list that the user can select before looking at restaurants so that the API request can use the preferences as parameters.

 ### Testing
 Open file in VScode, make sure the Live Server extension is installed, then right-click and say "Open Server".
 This will open it locally on your default browser.
+Or just do the node stuff.

 ### Features
 * Currently, the program uses HTML, CSS, and JavaScript to function.